-If you’re using a WordPress website, you’re going to want to do all that you can to optimize your SEO strategy.
-As one of the best way to bring new customers to your website, a strong search engine optimization strategy has the power to bring in enough new business that it can completely change your company.
+If you are adding a new or updated website to the world wide web, you’re going to want to do all that you can to optimize your SEO strategy.
+As one of the best ways to bring new customers to your website, a strong search engine optimization strategy has the power to bring in enough new business that it can completely change your company.

 Having the strongest optimization strategy possible means knowing all the areas you can improve upon in your WordPress website.
 Follow this SEO Beginners Guide and you'll be well on your way to getting found in search!

 To ensure you’re creating a complete strategy, you will want to add keyword-rich text to a variety of areas within the website.
 Your strategy should be including optimizing each page, post, and other content you create.
 These keywords should clearly represent who you are as a company, what you do, and what kind of audience you are hoping to attract.
 If you are a local business, you will want these keywords to reflect the town, city, or region that you serve as well.

 But keywords aren’t everything in a search engine optimization strategy.
 Within your website, you will also want to use proper categories and tags as well as links to other areas of your website.
 The use of alt-text and meta descriptions are also important to ensure each page and post is properly optimized.

 Let’s walk through the various components of a WordPress site that you can optimize using our favorite SEO plugin, Yoast SEO.